Baltic Exchange bombing

-The Baltic Exchange bombing was an attack by the Provisional IRA on the City of London, Britain's financial centre, on 10 April 1992, the day after the General Election which re-elected John Major from the Conservative Party as Prime Minister.
-The one-ton bomb – concealed in a large white truck and consisting of a fertilizer device wrapped with a detonation cord made from 100 lb of semtex – was the biggest bomb detonated on mainland Britain since World War II.
+The Baltic Exchange bombing was an attack by the Provisional IRA on the City of London, Britain's financial centre, on 10 April 1992, the day after the General Election that re-elected John Major from the Conservative Party as Prime Minister.
+The one-ton bomb – concealed in a van and consisting of a fertiliser device wrapped with a detonation cord made from 100 lb of semtex – was the biggest bomb detonated on mainland Britain since World War II.
 The bombing killed three people, injured 91 others, and severely damaged the Baltic Exchange and its surroundings.

 Background

 Since the Provisional Irish Republican Army's campaign in the early 1970s, many commercial targets were attacked in England which would cause economic damage and severe disruption.
 Since 1988, Gerry Adams of Sinn Féin and John Hume of the Social Democratic and Labour Party had been engaged in private dialogue to create a broad Irish nationalist coalition.
 British Prime Minister John Major had refused to openly enter into talks with Sinn Féin until the IRA declared a ceasefire.
 The risk of an IRA attack on the City of London had increased due to the lack of progress with political talks, resulting in a warning being circulated to all police forces in Britain highlighting intelligence reports of a possible attack, as it was felt the IRA had enough personnel, equipment and funds to launch a sustained campaign in England.
 Major won the General Election on 9 April 1992.
 The next day, the bombing occurred.